It's normal for a child to have 8 or more colds a year.

 Cough and cold remedies for children

-Children under 6 should not have over-the-counter cough and cold remedies, including decongestants (medicines to clear a blocked nose), unless advised to by a GP or pharmacist.
+Children under 6 should not have over-the-counter cough and cold remedies, including decongestants, unless advised to by a GP or pharmacist.

 Call a pharmacy or contact them online before going in person.
 You can get medicines delivered or ask someone to collect them.